Medical Negligence Solicitors in Dublin and Nationwide

 Firstly, your solicitor would help you to prove that a doctor-patient relationship did exist.
 This is accomplished by obtaining medical records, prescriptions, and invoicing records from the doctor against whom you are filing a medical negligence claim.

 After collecting all necessary documents, your solicitor will hire an independent medical expert to investigate whether or not negligence occurred.
 The third-party expert will next review your case, medical data, and the medical practitioner’s activities.

-Finally, they will be able to determine whether the medical professional ‘more likely than not’ caused the injury, or if you had received substandard medical care.
-They will also address if it were them carrying out the same actions that day, whether they could have avoided your injury or illness.
+Finally, they will be able to determine whether the medical professional caused the injury, or if you had received substandard medical care.

 Situations Where Medical Negligence Can Occur?

 Medical negligence occur typically due to these common causes